Introduction

 3. Comprehensive Training for Agents

-Successful AI adoption depends heavily on your frontline teams.
+Successful adoption of AI for contact centers depends heavily on your frontline teams.
 If agents don’t understand how AI works — or worse, if they feel threatened by it — adoption will be slow and clumsy.

 Invest in training that covers:

-• Why AI is being introduced (clear, honest communication)
+- Why AI for contact centers is being introduced (clear, honest communication)

 Training shouldn’t be a one-off session.
 Ongoing coaching and hands-on practice build confidence and help agents adapt faster to new workflows.